 During certain times of the year, many people spend a lot of time in the kitchen baking pies.
 Homemade pies are special, and they help to make various holidays even better.

-No matter what type of pie you’re making, it’s important to pay attention to the crust.
-You need the pie crust to turn out well or else the entire pie will be thrown off.
+No matter what type you’re making, it’s important to pay attention to the crust.
+You need the crust to turn out well or the entire pie will be thrown off.

 Many people utilize food processors to make preparing pie crusts easier.
-If you’re used to doing things this way, then you might be a bit uneasy if you don’t have a food processor to use right now.
+If you’re used to doing things this way, you might be thrown off if you don’t have one available.

 How can you make pie crust without a food processor?
-Read on to get all of the important details so that you can do the best job possible.
+Read on to find out!

 Gather the Necessary Ingredients